 Editor’s note: Each month, we’d like to introduce you to one of our wonderful Glamping Hub hosts and what inspired them to create a glamping site.
 This month, we have Franny and Fenton and their picturesque villa near Jimena de la Frontera, Cádiz, Spain.

 1. What is the story behind you starting your glamping site?

-We had our first child in London, and we realized it was no place for our baby, Bamboo, so we footed it to Spain, a place I knew well, and Fenton had gotten to know through me.
+We had our first child in London, and we realized it was no place for our baby, Bamboo, so we footed it to Spain, a place I knew well along with Fenton, and Fenton had gotten to know it through me.
 We got married here, we have long-time friends living here, and it felt right.
 When we arrived, the doors to this this amazing finca (country estate) in the Andalusian hillside opened for us, and we jumped at the opportunity to take it on.

 2. What did you do before becoming a glamping host?
 What drew you to glamping?

 I have always worked in hospitality.
 Restaurant managing to retreat hosting, I have always welcomed strangers in some way and made them feel at home!
 I’ve always been drawn to this type of work.
 Running retreats in London with Franny was the bigger step into this field, as we knew we wanted to host retreats in a beautiful location, but in order for us to make our mark, we knew that having our own venue from which to do so would be ideal.

 I have always loved hosting at home, and I think opening a venue to the public that is as beautiful as this one was the icing on the cake!